electricimp/Usb/README.md

 ## USB.ControlEndpoint class

 Represents USB control endpoints.
-This class is required due to specific EI usb API
 This class is managed by USB.Device and should be acquired through USB.Device instance.

 ``` squirrel